DreamGamer/Chatbot-Coding-Challenge/README.md

 Chatbot Coding Challenge for GetInIt
-This is a Coding Challenge with GetInIT...
-This chatbot should be can tell me a specify free time activity
+This is for the Coding Challenge from GetInIT...
+This chatbot should  tell me a specify free time activity from my inputs

 Here you can see the finished Chatbot!